Prescription Drug Monitoring Program

 During the 2017 legislative session, the Georgia General Assembly passed House Bill 249 which provided for several changes to the PDMP:

 - Effective July 1, 2017, dispensers will be required to enter prescription information for Schedule II, III, IV, V controlled substances within 24 hours.
 This will provide prescribers more efficient access to information with less wait time as they make the best clinical decisions possible for their patients.

 - All prescribers will be required to register in the PDMP by Jan.
 1, 2018.
-Currently only about 10 percent of prescribers in Georgia are registered in the PDMP.
-Prescribers already registered DO NOT need to re-register.

 - Beginning July 1, 2018, prescribers will be required to check PDMP before prescribing opiates or cocaine derivatives in Schedule II drugs or benzodiazepines.
-(Prescribers are currently encouraged to check the PDMP but are not yet required to do so.)

-Register in PDMP
+Register in the GA PDMP

-- Primary phone number
+- Primary contact information

 - Last 4 digits of SSN